bettersg/saylah/README.md

 ## Contributing

-Can find our source code on [Github](https://github.com/bettersg/saylah).
+You can find our source code on [Github](https://github.com/bettersg/saylah).

 Please read [our Contributing guide](/.github/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
 When contributing, email us at [chaitanyabaranwal@better.sg](mailto:chaitanyabaranwal@better.sg) or [sids@better.sg](mailto:sids@better.sg).